 this is a grey bar

 Our partnership with the U.S. Small Business Administration requires all clients to register with an online service request before we can provide assistance.
-This form also acts as Confidentiality and Code of Conduct Agreements.
+In the processes below, you will be asked to fill out a form that also acts as Confidentiality and Code of Conduct Agreements.
 All client information is held in strict confidence.
 Any request for technical assistance (business coaching, training, or counseling) is FREE and CONFIDENTIAL!